 Visualising Internal Organ Movement

-Ultrasound and XR video imaging of visceral movement with breath conducted by Belgian Osteopaths.
+Imaging of visceral movement with breath conducted by Belgian Osteopaths.
 They have imaged normal and abnormal visceral movement comparisons, and also pre- and post-treatment visceral movement comparisons.

 3D movement and function of the heart as a vortex